 - Mercy Thompson has met vampires who only do this for formal events.
 They dress in appropriate contemporary style the rest of the time, but in a formal setting wearing clothing appropriate to their native timeframe is a visual indication of how old they are, and therefore how powerful they may be as well.

-- Kitty Norville has vampires who go either route.
+- The Kitty Norville series has vampires who go either route.
 Some dress contemporary, some dress affected to their timeframe.
 One dresses like an old time cowboy.

 - The Hollows has vampires who mainly dress contemporary rather than anachronistically.